iCubeChain/icubebinary_test/README.md

+# Binary Releases (Testnet)
-# iCube binary releases for the iCubeSphere browser and the iCubeWallet application (Testnet)
+iCube binary releases for the iCubeSphere browser and the iCubeWallet application (Testnet)